Skip to content

 If you land a voice-over gig for one of the biggest movie studios, the paycheck you’ll get when you complete the job will be more than lucrative.

 But newbie voice actors rarely secure such jobs from the start of their careers.
-Instead, they practice their skills and build expertise while narrating audiobooks at first.
+Instead, they practice their skills and build expertise while narrating audiobooks.

 Audiobooks pay voice artists in two ways:

-You can get the royalties (money for every sold copy) or agree on a specific amount with the employer.
-While the rates for audiobooks vary, you’re looking at $100-$200 per finished hour.
+You can get royalties (money for every copy sold) or agree on a specific amount with the employer.
+While the rates vary, you’re looking at $100-$200 per finished hour.

 To sum up, the average salary for voice actors in the United States is $132,000 (according to Indeed).
 It’s worth mentioning that anime voice actors earn more than that.